 Directly opposite the window is the chantry chapel where young Prince Arthur, the eldest son of Henry VII, was buried in 1502, after his death at the age of fifteen.
 If you are up on your English monarchs, you will know that Arthur's early death changed the whole course of British history; if he had not died, Henry VIII might never have become king, and the Reformation might never have happened (or at least, have happened differently).
 There's something very poignant about the figures of these Saxon saints casting their bright lights over Arthur's tomb, when it was his death which brought about the greatest gap between our world and theirs:

 This is inside the chantry chapel, which is a miracle of carved stone:

 But much of it is as battered as this altarpiece:

 This is the window reflected in the top of Prince Arthur's tomb.
 Below, it is reflected even more brightly in the brasses atop the tomb of one of Arthur's household, who was buried near the prince:

 Arthur's is not the only royal tomb in the cathedral.
 Here, in front of the high altar, is where King John is buried, because he wanted to be near to (what were then) the tombs of Wulfstan and Oswald:

-The tombs of medieval kings survived where medieval saints did not; but after the destruction of their tombs at the Reformation, Wulfstan and Oswald were buried nearby, so they aren't far away.
+The tombs of medieval kings survived where medieval saints did not; but after the destruction of their tombs at the Reformation Wulfstan and Oswald were buried nearby, so they may still be around here somewhere.

 A longer view: